 Before a party can file a motion using the FOC process to change custody or parenting time, they must first attend the FOC Orientation.
 The filing party must attend orientation only once during the life of their case.

 If parties can reach an agreement they can prepare a written document signed by both parties that states the specific changes they want made.
 This document must be submitted to the FOC for review and a Consent Order may be prepared.
+Barry County has a standard parenting time policy that may help in deciding a parenting time schedule.

 Even though the parties have agreed to a change, the current order remains in effect until the judge signs a new order and it is filed with the court clerk.